Chorizo Sausage Corn Chowder

 - 2 green onions, chopped

-- In a nonstick Dutch oven coated with cooking spray, saute the corn, onion and celery in oil until tender.
+- In a nonstick Dutch oven, saute the corn, onion and celery in oil until tender.
 Add garlic; cook 1 minute longer.
 Stir in the broth, sherry, bay leaves, thyme and pepper.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 8-10 minutes.
 Discard bay leaves.

 - Cool slightly.
 In a food processor, process soup in batches until blended.
 Return all to pan.
 Stir in sausage and cream; heat through.
 Sprinkle with cheese, red pepper and green onions.

 Nutrition Facts1-1/2 cups: 331 calories, 15g fat (8g saturated fat), 85mg cholesterol, 1144mg sodium, 28g carbohydrate (8g sugars, 3g fiber), 22g protein.